 To solve both of these problems, we’ll need two fact tables.
 A transaction fact table captures the details of individual state changes.
 Then we’ll add effective and expiration dates to the accumulating snapshot fact table to capture its history.

 The transaction fact table is straightforward.
-As described in The Data Warehouse Toolkit, Second Edition (p.
-134-135) and the cornerstone article, Fundamental Grains, we often pair the accumulating snapshot fact table with a transaction fact table that contains a row for each state change.
+We often pair the accumulating snapshot fact table with a transaction fact table that contains a row for each state change.
 Where the accumulating snapshot has one row per pipeline process such as a claim, the transaction fact table has one row per event.
 Depending on your source systems, it’s common to build the transaction fact table first, and derive the accumulating snapshot from it.

 Now let’s turn our attention to the timespan accumulating snapshot fact table.
 First of all, not everyone needs to bother with retaining these time stamped snapshots.
 For most organizations, a standard accumulating snapshot representing the current state of the pipeline, combined with the transaction fact table to show the event details, is ample.
 However, we’ve worked with several organizations that need to understand the evolution of a pipeline.
 While it’s technically possible to do that from the transaction data, it’s not child’s play.

 One solution to the historical pipeline tracking requirement is to combine the accumulating snapshot with a periodic snapshot: snap a picture of the pipeline at a regular interval.
 This brute force method is overkill for pipelines that are relatively long in overall duration, but change infrequently.
 What works best in this case is to add effective and expiration change tracking to the accumulating snapshot.